 Not only did I, as an adult, find these miniature-sized rooms fun, but the kids thought they were in Heaven.
 There was something to do for everyone.

 They had a Pixie Hollow, an Andy’s Room from Toy Story, a craft room, a science corner and more.
 There are cast members throughout to play with your kids and oversee activities.

 They even give you a phone for your child to call should they need you and a first-class check-in system that will put even the most anxiety-filled momma at ease.
 (That would be me.)

 You can check your child in and enjoy some guilt-free adult time knowing your kids are having a blast and are well-taken care of.

-Another perk is, if you are part of the last rotation of dinners, cast members from the clubs will even come to the restaurants to see if your kids want to go to the clubs for a bit so that you can finish your dinner without the kids getting bored.
+Another perk is, if you are part of the last rotation of diners, cast members from the clubs will even come to the restaurants to see if your kids want to go to the clubs so you can finish your dinner without the kids getting bored.

 Disney really thinks of everything.